Redocly/redocly-cli/docs/rules/required-string-property-missing-min-length.md

 # required-string-property-missing-min-length

-Requires that every required property in the API definition with type `string` has a `minLength`.
+Requires that every required property in the API description with type `string` has a `minLength`.

 |OAS|Compatibility|
 |---|---|